What varicose veins are and why they occur

 - Thrombophlebitis: for various reasons including prolonged bed rest.

-- Pregnancy: these varicose veins usually disappear a few weeks after childbirth.
+- Pregnancy: these varicose veins usually disappear a few weeks after delivery.

-- Jobs where you spend many hours standing or sitting, moving your legs very little, can end up causing different levels of varicosity.
+- Jobs that require many hours standing or sitting with little leg movement can end up causing different levels of varicosis.

 Symptoms of varicose veins in the legs: